Zymo-Research/aladdin-integration/docs/pipeline_requirements.md

 Experiment,Sample4,s3://mybucket/that_be_s4_R1.fastq.gz,
 ```
 The `group` column contains the group labels the users chose, or empty strings when users elect to skip group comparisons.
 The `sample` column contains sample labels the users chose.
 The `read_1` and `read_2` columns contain S3 locations of the FASTQ files, or empty strings for `read_2` if applicable.<br>
 This file is then fed to the pipeline with `--design <path to design CSV file>`.
+Therefore, your pipeline must have a `params.design` parameter that takes this file as input.
 Your pipeline should have code to parse this file and create channels for FASTQ files.
 You can find an example of such code [here](../examples/parse_design.nf).
 > Additional columns may be supported in a future version.

 ### Output requirements